 Lassi G et al. Am J Respir Crit Care Med 2020;201:A4001.

 This review article examined the evolving clinical definitions of severe asthma and severe COPD and evaluated their influence on trial design.
-The authors concluded that a new approach to defining severe obstructive lung disease is needed for the biologic era, and recommended a phenotype- and endotype-focused approach to future research in order to identify novel biomarkers and potential therapeutic targets.
+The authors concluded that a new approach to defining severe obstructive lung disease is needed for the biologic era.
+They recommended a phenotype- and endotype-focused approach to future research to identify novel biomarkers and potential therapeutic targets.

 This poster described baseline characteristics of NOVELTY patients by physician-assigned severity of asthma and/or COPD.
 The analysis showed that across physician-assigned diagnoses of asthma, asthma and COPD and COPD, more severe disease (as assigned by physician judgement) was associated with lower lung function, higher blood neutrophil counts and worse patient-reported outcomes, but that clinical features often overlapped across diagnosis and severity groups.